jhan-dev/ProductManagement/README.md

 ### Types of Releases

 1. Soft launch <br>
-&mdash; Finished product is released without any announcement, campaigning or advertisement.
+&mdash; Finished product is released without any announcement, campaigning, or advertisement.

 2. Full launch <br>
 &mdash; Release a finished product along with marketing.